jochen777/jWebForm/doc/concept.md

 ##### Decoration

-You can decorate each element with a "Decoration".
+You can decorate each field with a "Decoration".
 This holds a Label, a Helptext and a Placeholder text.
 You can extend this decoration to add more attributes to your input type.

 #### Form-Validators

 A form can be validated by FormValidators.
 You can have 0..n FormValidators.
-For example a registration form contains two Password - Elements.
-With a form validator you can compare these two elements if they are equal.
+For example a registration form contains two Password - fields.
+With a form validator you can compare these two fields if they are equal.

 ##FormResult